ZenderB3D/pp_docs/docs/Features/tracktoandapply.md

 ![Radial array](../gifs/tracktoandapply.gif)

->This tool can be used to align two objects on their local Y axes.
+>This tool can be used to align two objects.
+You can specify a track and up axis in the re-do panel.